ldemaj/network-security-monitor/README.md

 - Email credentials should be stored securely
 - The database file contains network device information and should be protected
 - Consider using a firewall to restrict access to the web interface
+- Only private IP ranges are allowed for scanning
+- Network interface information is restricted to the local system

 ## Troubleshooting